dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/accessibility.md

 Perceivable content must be readable.

-Make sure there is enough contrast between background and text colours.
+Make sure there is enough contrast between background and text colors.

 Larger text is generally more readable.
 Make sure text can easily be resized.